dy/sprae/readme.md

 <!-- See [benchmark](https://github.com/WebReflection/usignal?tab=readme-ov-file#benchmark). -->

-## Expressions
+## Expressions evaluation / CSP

 _Sprae_ evaluates expressions via `new Function`, which is simple, compact and performant way.<br/>
 It supports full JS syntax, but violates "unsafe-eval" policy and allows unrestricted access to globals (no sandboxing).

-For safer eval _sprae_ can be configured to an alternative evaluator.
-For example, [_Justin_](https://github.com/dy/subscript?tab=readme-ov-file#justin) accomodates for "unsafe-eval" CSP and provides sandboxing at price of more restrictive syntax and +2kb to bundle size.
+For safer eval _sprae_ can be configured to use [_justin_](https://github.com/dy/subscript?tab=readme-ov-file#justin) evaluator, which resolves "unsafe-eval" CSP and provides sandboxing at price of more restrictive syntax and +2kb to bundle size.

 ```js
 import sprae from 'sprae';